 The business of entertainment is changing rapidly.
-As market dynamics change, so do consumer behaviour and expectations, alongside business and operational models.
+As market dynamics change, so do consumer behavior and expectations, alongside business and operational models.
 There has been a dramatic increase in the usage of OTT platforms since the outbreak of COVID-19.
-That being said, there is a fair amount of skepticism within the analyst and media communities, as well as the common public, that OTT may just be a fad which will taper down with time.
+That being said, there is a fair amount of skepticism within the analyst and media communities, as well as the common public, that OTT may just be a fad that will taper down with time.
 Here, we address these skeptics with 5 reasons why OTT is likely to become the next big thing in the world of entertainment.

 OTTs put consumer experience at the core of everything